kisekae/UltraKiss/README.md

 One of the very first things UltraKiss does when your instance starts running is establish the web socket to your computer.
 UltraKiss then draws its screen to something called a virtual display on the server.
 A virtual display is software that emulates a display just like the screen on your computer.
 Once the web socket is established UltraKiss sends a picture of its virtual display to your computer.
 The Javascript code on your computer receives this picture and draws it to the canvas on your screen.
 You can now see what UltraKiss looks like while running on the server!

-Now that you see this you can move your mouse or type keys or do other things to interact with your screen.
+You can now move your mouse or type keys or do other things to interact with your screen.
 The Javascript on your computer captures these movements and sends them back to the server through the web socket.
 Ultrakiss then moves the mouse on its virtual display or performs mouse clicks or other things and sends another picture of its virtual display back to your computer so you can see what happened.

 Both your computer and the UltraKiss program running on my server cooperate to send information back and forth.
 This happens very quickly and many times a second.
 It happens so quickly that it actually looks like UltraKiss is running on your computer.